NVIDIA/numba-cuda/docs/source/user/cuda_ffi.rst

 module.
 In practice, Numba creates a new module each time a kernel is compiled for a specific set of argument types.

+For each module, the setup callback is invoked once only.
+When a module is executed by multiple threads, only one thread will execute the setup callback.

 The callbacks are defined as follows:

 .. code::